saeubank/aether_of_enclaves/README.md

 ## Compile & Run
 [Rust](https://www.rust-lang.org/en-US/install.html) (and Cargo) must be installed in order to build (for Windows users, Visual Studio C++ must also be installed).
 Dependencies are handled by Cargo.
 An executable is created with each build.
-The following commands can be used to compile & run:
+The following command can be used to compile & run:

 ```
-cargo build
-cargo run
+cargo run --release
 ```